dylan-davidson/Core-Connect-4/Getting-Started.md

 * **Git** - You will be using the command line version of git, which you can install [here](http://git-scm.com/downloads).
 We will also release a tutorial on how to install and use git shortly.

-* **Visual Studio or XCode** - Just like the past projects in this class, you need to use either Visual Studio or XCode to compile and run Connect 4.
+* **Visual Studio or XCode** - Just like the past projects in this class, you need to use either Visual Studio or XCode to compile and run Connect4.

 ## Project Setup for Core